-Clarification of Payment Responsibility when Medicare is Primary and Health Fund is Secondary Page 108: After the first full paragraph, the following paragraph is added:
+Clarification of Payment Responsibility when Medicare is Primary and Health Fund is Secondary Page 111: The following paragraph is added after the last paragraph:

 If you are age 65 or older when you incur a Qualifying Event that requires an offer of COBRA coverage to you and your dependents, Medicare will be primary and this Plan will be secondary for you and any of your dependents who are age 65 or older.
 If you do not enroll in both Medicare Part A and Part B coverage, even though this Plan pays as secondary, you will be financially responsible for what Medicare would have paid, had you properly enrolled.